 How does the Mills community ensure that every student’s voice is heard?
 The Associated Students of Mills College (ASMC), whose membership is open to undergraduate and graduate students alike, plays a big role.
 The mission of the ASMC is to challenge its members to further their student leadership development and become catalysts for academic and social change.

-Elections are held every fall for executive board positions and every spring for senator and executive board positions.
+Elections are held every fall for full board senator positions and every spring for senator and executive board positions.
 Positions are open to all Mills students.

-The ASMC Executive Board consists of nine elected and appointed officials who oversee the senate and its committees, hold biweekly meetings, and work closely with the Mills College President and the administration.
+The ASMC Executive Board consists of nine elected and appointed officials who lead the senate and its committees, hold biweekly meetings, and work closely with the Mills College President and the administration.

-There are spots for more than 20 senators on the ASMC, each of whom serve on a senate committee and meet biweekly with the executive board to discuss matters that are important to the Mills community.
+There are spots for more than 20 senators on the ASMC, each of whom serve on a senate committee and meet biweekly with the committee and the executive board to discuss matters that are important to the Mills community.